jacobtread/obsidian-timekeep/README.md

 This will create an entry that is not yet started which you can click the play button on and start without having to type out the name.

+## Known issues

+### Jumpy rendering behavior on modification

+If your lists become longer you will likely see some jumpy/flickery behavior with timekeep when making modifications (add/save/delete/collapse/expand), this is a limitation of how Obsidian re-renders the app.

+I am unable to take advantage of the React virtual DOM to only update the changed DOM elements for the entries, because Obsidian re-creates the entire app when the code block changes (Since the timekeep data is stored in the codeblock, modifications cause this to happen.
+Thus the virtual DOM and real DOM are thrown away causing a full re-render).
+This issue also means local state will all be lost on modification (Which is why the collapsed state must be persisted to the timekeep)

+I do not believe this can be fixed but PRs are welcome if you are aware of a way to fix this.

 ## 📄 License

 This project is licensed under the [MIT License](./LICENSE.md)